Reloaded-Project/Reloaded-III/docs/Server/Packaging/Configurations/Mod-Metadata.md

 ## Icons

-!!! info "These are paths relative to folder `Package.toml` is stored in."
+!!! info "Gallery images are stored in [images][package-images] folder."

+!!! info "Each entry is a name of file in [images][package-images] folder."

 !!! info "Images use [JPEG XL (`.jxl`)][images]"